-I moved to Seattle in 1997, wanting the proximity to mountains, the ocean, world class coffee and year round moderate temperatures so I could motorcycle all year instead of just June to October!
-Seattle was paradise for me.
-The city where I began photographing weddings in 1999, the same year I began motorcycle racing.
-I gave up motorcycle racing when my oldest son, Gabriel, was born, but weddings have been my sole source of income since then, with 600 under my belt.
+I moved to Seattle in 1997, wanting the proximity to mountains, the ocean, world class cuisine, espresso as an art form and year round moderate temperatures so I could motorcycle all year instead of just late May to October.
+2 hours below Vancouver BC and 3 hours north of Portland, Seattle was paradise for me.
+I began motorcycle racing for WMRRA in 1998 and started photographing weddings in 1999.
+I gave up motorcycle racing when my oldest son, Gabriel, was born in April of 2000, but weddings have been my sole source of income since then, with over 600 under my belt.
 I couldn't imagine earning a living any other way, as every weekend I get to photograph for 6 to 12 hours in some very challenging and rewarding settings, in locations all over the world including India, Thailand, China, Korea, Indonesia, Canada and Mexico and all over the United States.

 Circumstances in my personal life brought me back to Minneapolis again in 2009, and I now have an outsider's appreciation for Minneapolis mixed with the inherent biases I have as a native of the area, both pro and con.
-I appreciate it a lot more now than I did when I grew up here.
-It is a beautiful city with a vibrant arts community, world class museums, a thriving music scene, the best bike trail system in the county (as well as one of only 6 bike velodromes in the US) and more than enough great restaurants to satisfy even the most discerning palette.
-The winters are beautiful, stark, monochromatic and hellish, often more about sheer endurance than enjoyment.
-Just before everything is frozen tundra, the autumn is the most colorful I've experienced anywhere in the US.
+With two cities with different vibes adjacent to each other (Minneapolis is 410,000, St. Paul is 305,000 and the metro area of over 3 million people), it offers the benefits of a big city with a relatively inexpensive housing market.
+I appreciate it a lot more now than I did when I grew up here, now that I have the additional perspective from traveling.
+It is a beautiful city with a vibrant arts/theater community, world class museums, a thriving music scene, the most food co-ops per capita of any state, the best park system in the US, the best bike trail system in the county (as well as one of only 6 bike velodromes in the US) and more than enough great restaurants from every culture to satisfy even the most discerning palette.
+The winters are beautiful, stark, monochromatic and occasionally hellish, often more about sheer endurance than enjoyment.
+Then again, people in Minneapolis don't think anything about having to be on time to work after a massive snowstorm, they help their neighbors shovel and push their cars out of deep snow, and enjoy outdoor kite festivals on frozen lakes.
+People here bike ALL YEAR, in snow, sleet, hail, rain and sun.
+Just before everything becomes frozen tundra, the autumn is the most colorful I've experienced anywhere in the US.
 Minnesota has the most lakes of any state in the US with 13,700, the largest lake in the US (Lake Superior), the largest river in the US (Mississippi River) and the largest mall in the US (Mall of America).
-I'm not going to retire here (thinking about California wine country or Portland), but while I am here I am going to seek out and appreciate everything Minnesota has to offer.
+The older I get, the colder cold feels, so I'm probably not going to retire here (thinking about northern California wine country or coastal Oregon), but while I am here I am going to seek out and appreciate everything Minnesota has to offer.